dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Find.md

                       .ExecuteAsync();
 ```
 > [!tip]
-> aggregation [_expressions_](https://docs.mongodb.com/manual/reference/operator/query/expr/) lets you refer to properties of the same entity using the $ notation as shown above.
+> aggregation [_expressions_](https://docs.mongodb.com/manual/reference/operator/query/expr/) lets you refer to properties of the same entity using the $ notation as well as enable you to use aggregation framework operators in find queries.

 # Advanced find
 ## Sorting, paging and projecting